russellsamora/scrollama/README.md

-# Scrollama.js
+# scrollama.js

-Lightweight (0kb!) modern scrollytelling library using IntersectionObserver.
+Lightweight (0kb!) scrollytelling library using IntersectionObserver.

+As seen on The Pudding.

+## Installation

+## Usage

+## Browser support